Discover the park

 Assistance and guide dogs are welcome in Efteling.
 Assistance or guide dogs must be identifiable as such by wearing a vest and must be registered at the Visitor service centre (on the left at the main entrance) on the day of the visit.
 Assistance or guide dogs are allowed in all shops and restaurants.
 They are also allowed in a number of attractions.
 Click on the button below to view which attractions.

 If the dog does not visit the attraction but waits outside, it must be accompanied.

 Restaurants and shops

 All the restaurants and shops in Efteling are accessible to visitors in wheelchairs.
-Because some of the shops are relatively small, the room to manoeuvre is limited in the Loetiek shop, De Soete Inval sweetshop and the Bazaar shop at Fata Morgana dark ride and the Spiegeltje, Spiegeltje... shop.
+Because some of the shops are relatively small, the room to manoeuvre is limited in De Soete Inval sweetshop, the Bazaar shop at Fata Morgana dark ride and the Spiegeltje, Spiegeltje... shop.

-There is a relaxation room in Ruigrijk.
-This room is intended for visitors who need to have a moment of rest during the day.
-You can pick up the key at the first aid post in the Marerijk.
+There is a peace and relaxation room in the exciting Ruigrijk.
+This room is intended for visitors who need to have a moment of rest during the day and it is always open.
+You can find the exact location of this room in the Efteling app.

 Visitors who are either deaf or hard of hearing can recognise employees who know sign language by the orange badge.
 This badge indicates that these employees are able to communicate in sign language.